gr3yc4t/datamarketplace/README.md

-# datamarketplace
+# Datamarketplace
-A marketplace for data built on top of Ethereum with confidentiality in mind
+A marketplace for data built on top of Ethereum with confidentiality in mind.

+The project can be found at https://gitlab.com/datamarketplace.